 ISL organises a regular conference which provides an important forum for researchers and practitioners to discuss the latest developments.

-Our 2016 conference is in Bangkok, Thailand.
-Numbers are kept small so you can get to know one another and discuss issues in a convivial atmosphere.
+Our 2016 conference was in Bangkok, Thailand.
+Small numbers enable delegates to get to know one another and discuss issues in a convivial atmosphere.

 We run tailored study tours for CEOs, CFOs and middle managers, or for special interest groups.
 Groups are kept to a limit of 20 participants.